mbuel/BibleStudy/BibleStudy.md

+# Did the Apostle Paul teach Gentiles to worship God contrary to the law and the prophets?

 As a NT only Christian how do you define these terms where the authors were referencing a deeper OT context?